digital-botanical-gardens-initiative/dendron-dbgi/vault/Bachelor-Works.Simon-Rerat.C.Methods.md

 ### Sampling

   The classical DBGI methodology was applied to collect different organs.
 The main difference being the use of a standard secateurs, and a telescopic one to cut branches off.
-  For each sample, the geographical position of the specimen will be marked down on the JBUF QField map (should I add a paragraph explaining what QField is?)
+  For each sample, the geographical position of the specimen will be marked down on the JBUF QField map .
   At least 5 pictures must be taken for each sample:

     1) The whole specimen.